transdigiware/hyperledger-fabric-on-linux-one/README.md

     ![Modify permissions.](images/SSHKeyPermissions.png)

-18. From the location where your *DJBlockchain.pem* SSH key pair is, enter the command `ssh -i DJBlockchain.pem linux1@148.100.5.9`
+18. From the location where your *DJBlockchain.pem* SSH key pair is, enter the command `ssh -i DJBlockchain.pem linux1@xxx.xxx.x.x` where the x's correspond to your Linux guest IP.

 19. **Type** `yes` to the continue connecting prompt and **hit** the *enter* key.